Updated: Jun 30

 As the custodial biological parent, it is your responsibility to complete two important documents that will help continue your adoption process: a consent to adoption and an affidavit of identification.

-In signing this legal document, the biological parent is agreeing to his/her spouse adopting the minor child.
-Nebraska Law requires that the biological parent who the child lives with agree to the stepparent adoption in writing.
+By signing this legal document, the biological parent consents to his/her spouse adopting their child.
+Nebraska Law requires that the biological parent that the child lives with agree to the stepparent adoption in writing.

-To illustrate how important this document is, I will explain it based on a scenario I have encountered in my law office.
+To illustrate how important this document is, I will provide a real-life scenario I have encountered in my law office: